bhoward/focsipedia/docs/fp/map-reduce.md

 ---

 Two of the most fundamental operations on lists are `map` and `reduce`.
-In an extended form,[^Google's MapReduce is actually expressed in terms of collections of values paired with _keys_ that are used to distribute and collect related data; the simplification here is that we are essentially giving every value the same key, so the summary produced by `reduce` will be a single item.] they are the basis of one of the big success stories of functional programming: Google's [MapReduce](http://static.googleusercontent.com/media/research.google.com/es/us/archive/mapreduce-osdi04.pdf) framework.
+In an extended form,[^1] they are the basis of one of the big success stories of functional programming: Google's [MapReduce](http://static.googleusercontent.com/media/research.google.com/es/us/archive/mapreduce-osdi04.pdf) framework.
 The idea is fairly simple: given a huge amount of data (say, the result of crawling the web) stored across a large distributed cluster of servers, many jobs can be broken into two steps:

 * **Map**: apply some function uniformly across all of the pieces of data, running in parallel on all of the machines in the cluster;
 * **Reduce**: collect up the results of the map phase into some sort of summary by applying a function that combines several results into one; this can first be done locally on each machine, and then spread to combine results from larger and larger groups of machines until the entire cluster has been summarized.

+[^1]: Google's MapReduce is actually expressed in terms of collections of values paired with _keys_ that are used to distribute and collect related data; the simplification here is that we are essentially giving every value the same key, so the summary produced by `reduce` will be a single item.

 For example, the map operation might extract keywords from web pages, while the reduce operation might produce a table counting the occurrences of each keyword.
 Engineers at Google recognized that many of their tasks fit this model, and they could save a huge amount of effort by writing a framework to do all of the distributed processing, with associated optimizations and error handling, just once; all that needed to be supplied for any given use of the framework was two (pure) functions: the function to be mapped and the function to perform the reduction.

-Here is what the `map` and `reduce`[^This version of reduce is also known as a **left fold** because it repeatedly folds up the list into a result, working from left to right.] operations look like on lists:
+Here is what the `map` and `reduce`[^2] operations look like on lists:
 ```reason edit
 let rec map = (f, data) => {
   switch (data) {